Frequently Asked Questions

 What is the accommodation on the treks?

-Usually in the summer we camp, normally by a stream or river, in tents or bivouac.
+Often, on longer treks and to remote areas, in the summer we camp, normally by a stream or river, in tents or bivouac.
 On many treks we also stay for at least one night in a Berber house (gite) or mountain refuge.

 Is accommodation in Marrakech included?